 Learning Support staff are available to assist with pupils on the SEND register and work with pupils and parents to remove barriers to learning.
-The Learning Support area is a safe, secure and stimulating environment in which pupils who require intensive one-to-one, or group work can receive that support as part of their provision.
+The Learning Support area is a safe, secure and stimulating environment in which pupils who require intensive one-to-one or group work can receive that support as part of their provision.

 In addition to mainstream learning support, the school offers Resourced Provision.
-Specialist staff are employed in the Resourced Provision including a Resourced Provision Manager and Specialist LSAs The Resourced Provision caters for 12 students placed in the Secondary Phase.
+All staff are trained in supporting pupils with Autism up to Level 1.
+Specialist staff are employed in the Resourced Provision including a Resourced Provision Manager, Specialist LSAs and Specialist teachers.
+The Resourced Provision caters for 12 students placed in the Secondary Phase.
 The Local Authority decides which pupils should be allocated a Resourced Provision place.
 Pupils must have an EHCP and a diagnosis of Autism.